jackyzha0/quartz/content/notes/object.md

 tags:
 - info201
 ---

 # Objects

-an abastraction of somethin gin a problem domain, reflecting the capabilities of the system to keep information about it interact with it or  both
+an abstraction of something gin a problem domain, reflecting the capabilities of the system to keep information about it, interact with it, or both

-entities in any of the software nmodelling int implmenation spaces that are enatly defined by their identity state and behaviour
+entities in any of the software modelling int implementation spaces that are neatly defined by their identity state and behaviour

-similar to an entity but can also incude dynamic behaviour
+similar to an entity but can also include dynamic behaviour

-oop is programming and modelling using objects
+OOP is programming and modelling using objects

 ## Objects as a Model of reality
-theoreftically objects give us better omodels of reality
+theoretically objects give us better models of reality

-richer variaty of data types
+richer variety of data types
 - able to more closely model complexity of real world entities
-- compart with most data bases (numbers, text, datess)
+- compart with most data bases (numbers, text, dates)
 - objects and their operations (behaviour) are self contained
 - facilitate code reuse